psto/episteme/learning/learning-how-to-learn.md

 # Learning How to Learn

-The following are [/u/meflou](https://www.reddit.com/r/GetMotivated/comments/5950tm/text_i_just_finished_the_online_coursera_course/) \(who has done a far better job summarizing than I did\) notes from Barbara Oakley's course [Learning How to Learn: Powerful mental tools to help you master tough subjects](https://www.coursera.org/learn/learning-how-to-learn).
-She is also the author of A Mind for Numbers on the course is based on.
+The following are [/u/meflou](https://www.reddit.com/r/GetMotivated/comments/5950tm/text_i_just_finished_the_online_coursera_course/)'s notes \(who has done a far better job summarizing than I did\) from Barbara Oakley's course [Learning How to Learn: Powerful mental tools to help you master tough subjects](https://www.coursera.org/learn/learning-how-to-learn).
+She is also the author of [A Mind for Numbers](https://www.goodreads.com/book/show/18693655-a-mind-for-numbers) on which the course is based on.
 I highly recommend both.

 ## Week 1: What is Learning?